Naoya Kikuchi

-Naoya Kikuchi (菊地 直哉, Kikuchi Naoya) is a Japanese former professional footballer he is the current assistant manager of Sagan Tosu.
+Naoya Kikuchi (菊地 直哉, Kikuchi Naoya) is a Japanese football coach and former professional player. he is the currently assistant manager of J2 League club Sagan Tosu.

 Though naturally a central midfielder, Kikuchi also operated as a central defender and a left-back.

 Club career

 Kikuchi played for the Shimizu S-Pulse junior youth team and Shimizu Commercial High School, which has a strong soccer tradition with players such as Shinji Ono among its alumni.
 After graduating the school, he joined Júbilo Iwata and briefly loaned to Albirex Niigata.
 In 2002, he was invited to have a try-out at Arsenal and later went on to have another trial with Dutch team Feyenoord.

 On June 13, 2007, Kikuchi was arrested in Hamamatsu city for the charge of a statutory rape on a 15-year-old high school student.
 He was suspended on indictment and released some days later.
 On June 29, 2007, he was sacked by the club after the scandal.
 The Japan Football Association imposed one-year suspension on him.
 After performing voluntary community service for some months, he moved to Germany and joined FC Carl Zeiss Jena.

 In summer 2009, Kikuchi left FC Carl Zeiss Jena.
 After trialling with another German club, FC Schalke 04, he signed for Oita Trinita on July 27, 2009.
 In the winter of 2010, Kikuchi transferred from Oita to Albirex Niigata.
 Kikuchi retired at the end of the 2019 season.